 Vitamin B9 Folate

 Folate is a water-soluble B vitamin.
-Studies have found that individuals with a folate deficiency have an increased risk of positive HPV status, as well as an increased risk of progression to cervical and oral cancer.6,7,8,9 Folic acid is important for managing HPV.
+Studies have found that individuals with a folate deficiency have an increased risk of positive HPV status, as well as an increased risk of progression.
+Folic acid is important for managing HPV.
 Folate rich foods include: dark green leafy vegetables (such as: spinach, asparagus and Brussels sprouts), nuts and beans, and liver.

 A daily serving of Papillex contains the equivalent of 5oz of poultry liver, 4 cups of chickpeas, or 40 spears of asparagus.

 - Calculation (400mcg*2) 800mcg.
 Source